Vijay Kumar Malhotra: Chief ministerial candidate

 On 26 September 2008 the BJP announced that Malhotra would be party's chief ministerial candidate in the election to Delhi Assembly in 2008.

 While Malhotra easily won his Greater Kailash constituency, the BJP failed to dislodge the Sheila Dikshit government.
-Only days after election results were revealed, Malhotra was in attendance in the Lok Sabha, fuelling speculation that he intends to continue in Parliament, instead of serving in the Delhi Legislative Assembly.
+Only days after election results were revealed, Malhotra was in attendance in the Lok Sabha, fuelling speculation that he intended to continue in Parliament, instead of serving in the Delhi Legislative Assembly.
 However he resigned as Member of Parliament and retained his seat of an MLA in Delhi and would serve as Leader of opposition.

+Death

+Malhotra died at AIIMS Delhi on 30 September 2025, at the age of 93.